elch93/tgc-proj3-tidbits/README.md

 ### Site Owner's Goals
 1. To encourage self-learning and resourcefulness.
 2. Providing a platform for needy students to access notes of anyone who wants to help.
+3. Encourage people to share and create notes as a learning method itself, as the best way to learn is to teach others.

 ## Scope
 ### Required Functionalities